1. Death of the search box

 With the rise of digital personal assistants such as the Google Assistant, Amazon’s Alexa and Apple’s Siri, the way people interact with search has begun to change.
-Gone are the top 10 organic search results and ridged search phrases, replaced with location centric reminders, spoken long tail search queries and knowledge sharing.
+Gone are the top 10 organic search results and ridged search phrases, replaced with location-centric reminders, spoken long-tail search queries and knowledge sharing.
 This new wave of digital interaction no longer requires a user to perform even a single click to reach their desired information or website.

 Search engines are the primary place consumers turn to get an immediate answer, however, other platforms such as Amazon, YouTube and Pinterest find consumers spending an increasing amount of their time searching for answers, products, inspiration and knowledge.
-Each day, the average consumer spends over 40 minutes on YouTube, and almost 14 minutes on Pinterest.
+Each day, the average consumer spends over 40 minutes on YouTube and almost 14 minutes on Pinterest.

 Leveraging computer vision and AI technology, Google Lens’ augmented reality functions allow consumers to better understand the visual world around them and take digital action.
 Simply pointing Google Lens towards a store provides you with immediate access to the business name and listing information – such as consumer ratings and peak store times – all from a single image.
-The technology’s potential is huge, like digital personal assistants before it, augmented reality image recognition will continue to change the way consumers use search.
+The technology’s potential is huge, like digital personal assistants before it, augmented reality image recognition will continue to change the way consumers use to search.

 According to Google, 1 in 20 searches are health-related.
 In early 2017, Google created new health cards.
 These cards, written by a team of medical doctors, help people self-diagnose and seek appropriate help.
-Over time, consumers have developed a reliance on search for any answers they desire, so it is the natural progression that this behaviour of using search to unobtrusively measure their health will only increase.
-As this technology becomes smarter and more reliable, the hyper-connected younger generation will continue to turn to their devices and ‘Dr Google’ for instant answers to alleviate self doubt regarding their health.
+Over time, consumers have developed a reliance on searching for any answers they desire, so it is the natural progression that this behaviour of using search to unobtrusively measure their health will only increase.
+As this technology becomes smarter and more reliable, the hyper-connected younger generation will continue to turn to their devices and ‘Dr Google’ for instant answers to alleviate self-doubt regarding their health.

-Personalisation is nothing new within search, with historical website views and GPS location tailoring results for consumers everyday.
+Personalisation is nothing new within search, with historical website views and GPS location tailoring results for consumers every day.
 As Google’s AI gets smarter by connecting a myriad of data points so does its ability to connect to its consumers at scale.
 But is providing 100% always on soiled, yet personalised content to consumers a good thing?